Skip to contents

 </quiz>

-Below is the function call that is being made including the default values of the rest of the parameters.
+Below is the function call being executed, including the values for the remaining parameters.

 qc <- question_category(category = 'Initial test',